You don’t need to pay an arm and a leg for cell phone service. A handful of wireless carriers offer excellent, budget-friendly options.

 At least one model of the SE comes unlocked with compatibility for each of the four largest U.S. carriers.

 Example prices and plans: Settling on an example price and plan for each carrier is sometimes tricky.
 The prices listed above don’t necessarily account for all discounts, short-term promotions, taxes, or fees.
-The example price for Mint Mobile requires either a new subscription or an upfront payment for one year of service.
+Full details about Mint’s price structure can be found in my Mint Mobile review.

 Ting networks:Ting determines the networks subscribers will be placed on based on the type of devices they’re using and the regions where they live.
 Most new subscribers will be placed on Ting’s Verizon-based service.
 You can verify you’ve been matched with Verizon’s network if a V1 SIM card ends up in your cart during Ting’s checkout process.

 Phone models: Phone manufacturers often make multiple models of their devices with slightly different network hardware.
 Purchasing devices directly from manufacturers can be helpful for finding models with extensive compatibility across networks.
-Note that a few small carriers are more restrictive about allowed devices than the host networks they operate over (e.g., Virgin Mobile, Visible, Xfinity Mobile).
+Note that a few small carriers are more restrictive about allowed devices than the host networks they operate over (e.g., Visible and Xfinity Mobile).

 Canada: Recommendations for readers in Canada can be found on another page.